35 Ways Harry Potter Is Still Crazy Relevant

-Then, the Polyjuice potion wears off.
+Eventually, the Polyjuice potion wears off.

 The simplest gifts are the best.

-Don’t ever take the car without asking.
+Never take the car without asking.

-It doesn’t matter how old you are, if you “borrow” your dad’s Flying (or grounded) Ford Anglia and crash it into a tree, you will get a Howler from your mother.
+It doesn’t matter how old you are: If you “borrow” your dad’s flying (or grounded) Ford Anglia and crash it into a tree, you will get a Howler from your mother.

 Sometimes kissing the wrong person can be disastrous.

-It could be a road to ruin or your very life.
 Before kissing anybody new, ask yourself, “Is this person a Dementor who’s going to suck out all of my happiness and maybe even my soul?”
 Some romances are just not worth it.

 Never trust a rat.